y-top-developer/SQL-Crash-Course/README.md

 ### 5

-#### 1

->  Write a statement adding a new individual to the PERSON table while preserving the sequential numbering of records (use a nested select with “max (…) + 1”).
-Add one new entry.
+#### 1. Write a statement adding a new individual to the PERSON table while preserving the sequential numbering of records.

 ```sql
 INSERT INTO Person (Person_ID, Last_Name, First_Name,